UPDATED 13/04/2026

 The surfing is unmatched – Fistral Beach offers a world-class surfing experience.
 Nearby Watergate Bay is perfect for kitesurfing and windsurfing.
 See our secret journal post about Crantock Beach, perfect for snorkelling.
 Don’t forget the harbour, too.
 Stop by for an ice cream or traditional fish and chips.

-For local seaside prints, try Red Bubble Art.
-Melanie McDonald also offers sea and surfer prints to remind you of your holiday.
+For local seaside prints, Melanie McDonald offers sea and surfer prints to remind you of your holiday.

 Fistral Beach is the UK’s undoubted number one surfing destination, for its consistency and great swell.
 It supports surfers or all levels, so you can give it a go even if a newbie.
 Groms (young surfers) welcome.